ezraroi/Human-AI-Collab/output/research_gaps.md

 ---

 ## [RESEARCH GAP] The "Doing Both" Hypothesis
-Domain: Bio-Embodied, Temporal: Static, Meta-Framework
+[Gap:Hypothesized] Domain: Bio-Embodied, Temporal: Static, Meta-Framework

 The neurobiological hypothesis that Third Intelligence transformation requires **simultaneous activation** of two typically anti-correlated brain networks: FPN (executive processing) and DMN (self-referential simulation).
 This paradoxical dual-activation would explain the high metabolic cost and unique properties of AI-mediated transformation.
 **The Hypothesis:**